 The ongoing struggle between Australia and New Zealand was summed up by former Silver Ferns captain Bernice Mene: ‘It seems every time we thought we were reaching the top of the ladder, there are green and gold shoes stamping on our fingers.’1

 At the top level, little separates New Zealand and Australia on court.
 Following the first international match between the two nations in 1938, there were many other fiercely contested games.
-By 2017 the two nations had met 106 times.
-The Australians had won 80 of these tests, and the New Zealanders 50; two games had been drawn.
-Of these encounters, 67 had been decided by five goals or less.
+By 2020 the two nations had met 151 times.
+The Australians had won 95 of these tests and the New Zealanders 54; two games had been drawn.
+Of these encounters, 68 had been decided by five goals or less.
 Extra time has sometimes been needed to determine a winner.

 Since 2010 the Silver Ferns and the Australian Diamonds have met annually to contest the Constellation Cup, usually in a four-test series.

 Over 20 million people play netball throughout the world, in more than 80 countries.
-The sport’s strength comes from Commonwealth nations, but it is also growing in Zimbabwe, Taiwan and the United States.
+The sport is strongest in Commonwealth nations, but it is also growing in Zimbabwe, Taiwan and the United States.

 The top four nations are traditionally New Zealand, Australia, England and Jamaica.
 Trans-Tasman rivalry between the Australian Diamonds and the Silver Ferns – the teams have often been separated by only one goal after 60 minutes – has also heightened interest in international clashes.

 The game was first played in floor-length skirts and button-up shoes, which hindered movement.
 Soon, the uniform became black woollen gym frocks, white long-sleeved shirts, a tie, black woollen stockings and sandshoes.
 In 1967 the New Zealand Basketball Association decreed gym skirts could be shortened by 2 inches (5 centimetres), provided the players wore black tights.
 By 1975 the Silver Ferns sported shorter pleated skirts and short-sleeved shirts with white sports shoes, and lycra appeared at the 1999 world championships.
-In 2012 the team wore a one-piece sleeveless black and silver dress made from a merino–polyester blend, designed for comfort, movement and temperature balance.
+In 2020 the team wore a one-piece sleeveless black and silver dress made from moisture-dispersing polyester and designed for comfort, movement and temperature balance.